chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/helper-functions/index.md

 #### Keywords

-Another way of finding a helper function, is to start typing the name of a keyword that makes sense for you: frame, variable, document, page, etc. ...

-The Action editor will suggest the list of helper functions that are relevant.
+Another method to identify a helper function is to begin typing a keyword that seems relevant to you, such as: frame, variable, document, page, etc. The Action editor will then suggest a list of related helper functions.

 ![appscreen](variable.png)